sburnett/bismark-passive-server/README.markdown

 Terminology
 -----------

+Data collection and storage

-* Each Bismark router has a **node id**, which is typically its LAN-facing MAC address prefixed by "OW".
-Example: OW0123456789AB
+- Each Bismark router has a **node id**, which is typically its LAN-facing MAC address prefixed by "OW".
+Example: `OW0123456789AB`
-* Every bismark-passive router has a unique **anonymization context** (or **anonymization id**) under which it anonymizes (i.e., hashes) sensitive information like IP addresses, MAC addresses and domain names.
-When a router is reflashed, it receives a fresh anonymization context; otherwise, a router's context typically doesn't change.
+- Every bismark-passive router has a unique **anonymization context** (or **anonymization id**) under which it anonymizes (i.e., hashes) sensitive information like IP addresses, MAC addresses and domain names.
+When you reflash a router it receives a fresh anonymization context; otherwise, a router's context typically never changes.
 Data anonymized under different anonymization contexts cannot be compared for equality, even if those contexts were used on the same router.
-* A **session** is a running bismark-passive process.
-Each time bismark-passive restarts (e.g., because of a softare update, a crash, a router reboot) is considered the start of a new session.
-Sessions are identified by their **session id**, which is the Unix timestamp when the session started.
+- A **session** is a running instance of the `bismark-passive` binary.
+Each time bismark-passive starts (e.g., because of a softare update, a crash, a router reboot) is considered the start of a new session.
+We identify sessions by the Unix timestamp when the session started, referred to as the **session id**.
-* An **update** is a single log file sent by a bismark-passive router.
+- An **update** is a single log file sent by a bismark-passive router.
 Every update has an associated node id, anonymization context, session id, and sequence number.
 Updates typically contain 30 seconds of passive measurement data; they are always gzipped.
-* On disk, updates are stored in tarballs.
+- On disk, we store updates in tarballs.
 Typically, there are 20 gzipped updates per tarball.
-Note that this is a tarball of gzips, *not* a gzipped tarball.
+Note that these are tarballs of gzips, *not* gzipped tarballs.
-* The **updates index** is a giant sqlite database which contains efficient representations of all the update files.
+- The **updates index** is a giant sqlite database containing efficient representations of all the update files.
 You interact with the data via the updates index and should never read the data files directly.

+Data processing

-* A **session processor** is a computation run on all of a session's updates in order of their sequence number.
+- A **session processor** is a computation which we run on all of a session's updates in order of their sequence numbers.
 For example, a simple session processor could sum the sizes of all the packets in a session.
-* Session processors write their results to a **session context**, which is shared among all session processors operating on that session.
+- Session processors write their results to a **session context**, which is shared among all session processors operating on that session.
 Because the context is shared among all processors for a session, processors can also read data from the context that was previously written by other processors.
 (You typically run multiple session processors on the same session data.)
-* After the session processors process all updates for all sessions, they merge the session contexts into one **global context**, which is then passed to another class for storage, plotting, etc. For example, if a session processor computes the sizes of all packets in each session, then those results could be merged into the global context to compute the sizes of all packets across all sessions.
+- After the session processors process all updates for all sessions, they merge the session contexts into one **global context**, which is then passed to another class for storage, plotting, etc. For example, if a session processor computes the sizes of all packets in each session, then those results could be merged into the global context to compute the sizes of all packets across all sessions.
-* A **harness** runs a set of session processors then does something with their resulting global context.
+- A **harness** runs a set of session processors then does something with their resulting global context.
+- After each session processor finishes processing all available updates, it writes the session context to disk as a **pickle file**.
+The next time you run the same harness to process additional data, the session processors restore their contexts from from the pickle files and resume processing from where they left off.
+This drastically reduces processing time.

 Overview of Files
 -----------------